trpc/trpc/www/docs/server/procedures.md

 slug: /server/procedures
 ---

-In tRPC a Procedure is ultimately just a function which you want to expose to your client.
-A Procedure can be either:
+A procedure is a function which is exposed to the client, it can be one of:

 - a `Query` - used to fetch data, generally does not change any data
 - a `Mutation` - used to send data, often for create/update/delete purposes
+- a `Subscription` - you might not need this, and it has [dedicated documentation](/docs/further/subscriptions)

-Procedures in tRPC are very flexible primitives to create backend functions, they use an immutable builder pattern which means you can [create reusable base procedures](#reusable-base-procedures) which share functionality among multiple procedures.
+Procedures in tRPC are very flexible primitives to create backend functions.
+They use an immutable builder pattern, which means you can [create reusable base procedures](#reusable-base-procedures) that share functionality among multiple procedures.

 :::tip

-- A procedure can be viewed as the equivalent of a REST-endpoint, and under the hood are built on HTTP, but are more focused towards the needs of application, rather than representing "resources".
-- There's no internal difference between queries and mutations apart from semantics.
+Procedures can be viewed as the equivalent of REST endpoints, and under the hood are built on HTTP; but they are more focused towards the needs of an application, rather than representing "resources".
+There is no internal difference between queries and mutations apart from semantics
-- Defining a publicProcedure is the same for queries, mutations, and subscriptions, with the exception that subscriptions need to return an `observable` instance.

 :::

 ## Writing procedures